- Chart

 Core Business Areas

-- Water Operations: This is the primary business segment, involving the purification, treatment, and distribution of safe drinking water to residential, commercial, and industrial customers.
-This includes extensive infrastructure management, including water treatment plants, pumping stations, pipelines, and storage facilities.
+- Water Utility Operations: Provides the collection, treatment, and distribution of potable water to residential, commercial, and industrial customers.
+This includes maintaining and upgrading water infrastructure such as treatment plants, reservoirs, mains, and service lines.

-- Wastewater Services: In some service areas, Middlesex Water Company also provides wastewater collection and treatment services, ensuring responsible management of sewage and industrial discharge.
+- Wastewater Services: In certain service territories, Middlesex Water Company also provides wastewater collection and treatment services.

 Leadership and Structure